 Eminently modern and free spirited Elizabeth's artwork focuses on the confusion of today's modern society.
 She challenges the viewer to confront the relationship between humanity’s preconceived notions of value and worth, in our consumable world.
 The Gold Standard, which has been used for centuries, is a perfect representation of humanity’s obsession with vain and valueless beauty.

-Using time honored skills in a contemporary way, Elizabeth brings a modern twist to traditional forms through her photorealistic works.
-Elizabeth’s social commentary seeks to illuminate the arbitrary value we place on useless and culturally devoid items, while simultaneously devaluing those things with innate value.
+Using time honored skills in a contemporary way, Elizabeth brings a modern twist to traditional forms through her work.
+Her social commentary, seeks to illuminate the arbitrary value we place on useless and culturally devoid items, while simultaneously devaluing those things with innate value.
 She pokes fun at mans obsessive quest to to obtain more and more while we are living, ignoring the purpose of our lives.
 From this Elizabeth questions the arbitrary prioritization of Earth’s most precious assets, questioning the relationships, behaviors and patterns of humanity.
 Many of us remain divorced of direct responsibility for the destruction of our planet’s invaluable resources, often taking the word of the media, politicians, religious leaders and CEOs at face value.

 The monochromatic pallet simplifies the form allowing a deeper exploration of the subject matter.
-This causes the viewer to focus first on a photographic representation of the skull, before a closer inspection reveals the true technique as well as the soul of each skull.
+This causes the viewer to focus first on a realistic representation, before a closer inspection reveals the true technique.
 This fine art technique takes hours of intense concentration before a final gilding of 24 karat gold leaf is applied.
 True to this fine art tradition, she only uses the highest quality materials, responsibly sourced, such as certified Saunders Waterford archival cotton paper and ethically sourced 24 karat gold.